xibodevelopment/backupwordpress/readme.txt

 	 * Is your site private (i.e. is it behind some kind of authentication, maintenance plugin, .htaccess)?
 If so, wp-cron won't work until you remove it.
 If you are and you temporarily remove the authentication, do backups start working?

 Report the results to our support team for further help.
-To do this, either enable support from your Admin Dashboard (recommended), or email backupwordpress@hmn.md
+To do this, email support@xibomarketing.com

 **How to get BackUpWordPress working in Heart Internet**